Evenings in a French Kitchen after Days Spent on the Sporting Road with Paper Hulls, Silk Lines, and Fast Horses

 Kocheejung (Korean BBQ Sauce)

-This is the recipe for Korean BBQ sauce.
-It makes a huge batch, enough to last Anglos for perhaps a lifetime or Korean families for only a year, but not to worry, put it in clean jars in a dark place, and refrigerate after opening.
+However if you really want the best, you have to make it yourself.
+We got this recipe from our Korean friend and gourmet cook, Sharon White.
+This is the recipe for the best Korean BBQ sauce.
+It makes a huge batch, enough to last Anglos for perhaps a lifetime, but Sharon made this huge batch every year for her family and some friends at church.
+But not to worry, put it in clean jars in a dark place, and refrigerate after opening.
 It keeps for years unopened and the flavor enhances with age.

 For First Step: